flatcar/flatcar-website/content/docs/latest/setup/storage/lvm.md

 ```

 As you can see, you do not yet have a virtual group.
-You use the `vgcreate` command to create one and add you PVs.
+You use the `vgcreate` command to create one and add your PVs.

 You need to specify the name of the group and the volumes you want to add to it like so: